Sapphire Beach

 Recent residential development output has been above average within Sapphire Beach when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Sapphire Beach averaged around 18 new dwelling approvals each year over the past five financial years, totalling an estimated 91 homes.
-As of FY-26 so far, 12 approvals have been recorded.
-Each year, approximately 2.8 new residents were gained per dwelling built between FY-21 and FY-25, reflecting robust demand that supports property values.
-New homes are being constructed at an average value of $482,000, indicating developers target the premium market segment with higher-end properties.
+AreaSearch analysis of ABS building approval numbers shows Sapphire Beach averaged approximately 18 new dwelling approvals per year over the past five financial years, totalling an estimated 91 homes.
+As of FY-26, 12 approvals have been recorded.
+Each year, around 2.8 new residents are gained per dwelling built in the area between FY-21 and FY-25.
+The average construction cost value of new homes is $482,000, indicating a focus on the premium market segment.

-This financial year has seen $354,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Rest of NSW, Sapphire Beach shows 63.0% higher new home approvals per person, offering greater choice for buyers.
-Building activity is primarily detached houses at 81.0%, with townhouses or apartments making up the remaining 19.0%, maintaining the area's traditional low density character focused on family homes.
-The location has approximately 164 people per dwelling approval, indicating an expanding market.
+This financial year has seen $354,000 in commercial approvals, suggesting a predominantly residential development trend.
+Compared to Rest of NSW, Sapphire Beach has 65.0% higher new home approvals per person.
+The area's building activity is composed of 81.0% detached houses and 19.0% townhouses or apartments, maintaining its traditional low density character.
+There are approximately 164 people per dwelling approval in the location.

-Population forecasts suggest Sapphire Beach will gain 969 residents by 2041 (based on AreaSearch's latest quarterly estimate).
+By 2041, Sapphire Beach is forecasted to gain 991 residents.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development